vadd7/discord-rich-presence-rust/readme.md

 4.  when configuring, set the image keys to the names you set for the image.

 # Dependencies:
-sysinfo
+1.  sysinfo
-discord-rich-presence
+2.  discord-rich-presence
+3.  gui (egui-extras, eframe, image)
+4.  reqwest
+5.  serde-json
-egui (egui-extras, eframe, image) reqwest serde-json chorno (i wish i could remove this, used to adjust for timezones.)
+6.  chorno (i wish i could remove this, used to adjust for timezones.)

 # Building:
 just run